wangyibin/CPhasing/README.md

 ```bash
 cphasing pipeline -f draft.asm.fasta -hic1 Lib_R1.fastq.gz -hic2 Lib_R2.fastq.gz -t 10 -n 8:4
 ```
-Note: If you want to run multiple samples, you can use `cphasing hic mapper` and `cphasing-rs pairs-merge` to generate the merged `pairs.gz` file, and input it by `-prs` parameter.
+Note1: If you want to run multiple samples, you can use `cphasing hic mapper` and `cphasing-rs pairs-merge` to generate the merged `pairs.gz` file, and input it by `-prs` parameter.
+Note2: If the total length of your input genome is larger than 8 Gb, the `-hic-mapper-k 27 -hic-mapper-w 14` should be specified.

 - Start from a 4DN pairs file,
 ```bash